-In recent years, it’s been hard for retailers to ignore the power of Amazon ads, not only for driving bottom-of-the-funnel action but for helping audiences to discover new brands and products.
+In recent years, it’s been hard for retailers to ignore the power of Amazon Ads, not only for driving bottom-of-the-funnel action but also for helping audiences discover new brands and products.
 However, as Amazon continues adding new ad types to the mix, creating a cohesive Amazon advertising strategy has increasingly become challenging.

-Here is a helpful breakdown of each Amazon ad type and some powerful tips for getting the biggest ROI on Amazon ad spend.
+Here is a helpful breakdown of each Amazon Ads type and some powerful tips for getting the biggest ROI on Amazon advertising spend.

 Get Competitive with Sponsored Products

 Sponsored Products are ads for individual product listings.
 They appear in shopping results and on product detail pages.
 Sponsored Products ads blend in with organic search results.
 In order to utilize Sponsored Products, an advertiser’s products have to fit into one or more eligible categories.
 They are sold on a pay-per-click model, meaning that advertisers bid on keywords, and the winning bid for that keyword wins the right to run an ad.